Law Enforcement Detachments: Examples of counter-drug operations

 The first joint U.S. Coast Guard-U.S. Navy airborne use of force interdiction occurred on 10 September 2006 when USS John L. Hall, LEDET 408 from TACLET South, and Detachment 1 from U.S. Navy Helicopter Anti-Submarine (Light) Squadron 60 (HSC-60) intercepted a go-fast boat north of the Colombian coast.

 On 13 September 2008 LEDET 404 deployed aboard USS McInerney seized a 59 ft self-propelled, semi-submersible (SPSS) vessel 350 mi west of Guatemala during a nighttime boarding.
 The SPSS had been detected by a U.S. Navy patrol aircraft which vectored McInerney towards the vessel.
 McInerney launched two small-boats to interdict the vessel and LEDET 404 boarded the vessel under cover of darkness effectively surprising the crew.
 Upon realizing that they were being boarded, the smugglers first tried to throw the boarding team from the vessel by rapidly reversing the engines and then opened seacocks to scuttle the vessel but then complied with the boarding team’s orders to close them again.
 The vessel was found to be carrying seven tons of cocaine.

 In April 2010, a LEDET deployed aboard McInerney utilized an unmanned aerial vehicle, namely a MQ-8 Fire Scout, to interdict a go-fast vessel carrying approximately 260 kg of cocaine.
 During nighttime hours, the Fire Scout detected a cocaine laden go-fast vessel transiting in the Eastern Pacific Ocean.
 It was able to covertly monitor the go-fast for three hours, capturing video evidence of the go fast rendezvousing with a logistics/refueling vessel.
 The LEDET, launching from McInerney, nabbed both the go-fast and the logistics vessel, seizing approximately 60 kg of cocaine and causing the drug runners to jettison another 200 kg.

+In July 2019, a LEDET from the Pacific Tactical Law Enforcement Team deployed aboard the Coast Guard Cutter Munro interdicted a Self-Propelled Semi-Submersible.
+A LEDET member was captured on film jumping onto the vessel, causing it to heave to.
+The dramatic video went viral and was cited by the President of the United States.